bjoerne2/ifttt-instagram-gallery/src/README.txt

 2. Extract the `ifttt-instagram-gallery` directory to your computer
 3. Upload the `ifttt-instagram-gallery` directory to the `/wp-content/plugins/` directory
 4. Activate the plugin in the Plugin dashboard

+== Screenshots ==

+1. Use the shared recipe on IFTTT to use this plugin
+2. Or you create your own recipe
+3. Configure and use the gallery widget
+4. Plugin in action (Screenshot of [http://travel.bjoerne.com/](http://travel.bjoerne.com/))
+5. Plugin options